Training with the Jewish Teacher Training Partnership (JTTP) at LSJS

 Why train with us?

-The Jewish Secondary Schools Consortium is a new partnership of leading orthodox secondary schools, consisting of Hasmonean High School, Immanuel College, JFS School, The King David School High School (Manchester), King Solomon High School and Yavneh College.
+The Jewish Secondary Schools Consortium is a partnership of leading orthodox secondary schools, consisting of Hasmonean High School, Immanuel College, JFS School, Kantor King Solomon High School and Yavneh College.
 Our accredited provider is the Jewish Teacher Training Partnership and the lead school in the consortium is Yavneh College.
-Our aim is to increase the number of high quality Jewish Studies and Modern Foreign Language teachers.
+Our aim is to increase the number of high quality teachers in:

 About this training programme

 The course combines an intensive programme of initial teacher training with real experience and responsibility.
 The aim is to develop your competence, confidence and skills in the classroom and with students in secondary school.
 The course will give you teaching experience across at least two key stages of the 11-18 age range.

 You will be expected to maintain an extensive professional portfolio showing achievement in relation to the Teachers’ Standards for Qualified Teacher Status (QTS).

 On the salaried route, you will be employed by your host school for the duration of the course, and be given classroom responsibilities right from the start.